ted-ncg/labs/20-memory-repository-to-jpa.md

     * The JPA version of the `AccountRepository` uses `Iterable` for `findAll()`, so you'll need to adapt that.

-      * If you're using Java 8 streams, you can use:
+      * If you're aware of Java 8 streams, you can use the following to convert from an `Iterable` to a list of `AccountResponse` objects

 ```java
 Iterable<Account> iterable = accountRepository.findAll();